Frequently Asked E-Bike Kit Questions

 If you’re looking for an ebike with a few more bells and whistles, the 500 series ebike kit has it.
 It includes some added features such as the LCD monitor to track distance, speed, battery life, and power level.
 It also comes with a variable speed throttle system and a pedal assist sensor.
 For extra convenience, the 36-volt lithium-ion battery that comes with our 500 series ebike kit also includes a USB port where you can plug in any mobile device for a quick charge.

 Question 11: How long does it take to charge the battery?

 Depending on the conversion kit you purchase, it will take approximately four to six hours to fully charge your lithium-ion battery.
 This means that even if you have a long commute to work, just plug in your battery and it will be ready to go for the ride home.

 Question 12: Where are your ebike kits made?

-When you buy from Leeds, you can be certain that you are investing in one of the most well-built, reliable products that are made right here in our country.
-If supporting the red, white and blue is important to you, and you’re finding it harder and harder to find products that are made here, you’ll be happy to know that all of our kits and wheels are handbuilt in the USA.
+When you buy from Leeds, you can be certain that you are investing in the best e-bike kit brands in the industry including Samsung and Bafang.
+All of our kits are hand built with international and domestic parts at our shop in Logan, Utah.
 Whether you’re shopping for a 250 series kit, the more powerful 500 series kit, or specific batteries, components, or accessories, we have everything you’ll need to transform your current ride into an electric bike that you’ll love!